Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 # Hardware Design Details
 <details>
-<summary>FIR Filter DSP Implementation Architecture</summary>
+<summary>FIR Filter HLS Implementation Architecture</summary>

-## FIR Filter DSP Implementation Architecture
+## FIR Filter HLS Implementation Architecture
 The following figure shows a high level block diagram of the design.
 The test harness consists of the compute kernels, data mover kernels and DDR memory to store input and output vectors.
-This setup is maintained in the two implementations (using DSP in this section of the tutorial and AI Engine in the other).
-In this setup, the interface between the data mover kernels and DDR is memory mapped AXI4 and it is AXI4-stream between data mover kernel and FIR filter chain PL kernel.
+This setup is maintained in the two implementations (using HLS with DSP engines in this section of the tutorial and AI Engine in the other).
+In this setup, the interface between the data mover kernels and DDR is memory mapped AXI4 and it is AXI4-stream between data mover kernel and the FIR filter chain PL kernel.
 The mm2s kernel moves data from the DDR memory into the FIR Filter and the s2mm kernel moves the data from FIR filter back to DDR memory.
-The data widths of both the kernels at 128 bits wide, and they run at 300 MHz, providing a transfer rate of up to 1.2 Gsamples/sec.
+The data widths of both the kernels is 128 bits wide, and they run at 300 MHz, providing a transfer rate of up to 1.2 Gsamples/sec.

 ![Image of FIR Filter DSP implementation architecture](images/fir_dsp_block_diagram.png)